Inflation at the 2% target

 Interest rates are the CNB’s main monetary policy instrument.
 The Bank Board decides on their settings at its monetary policy meetings.
 Its decisions are aimed at ensuring that headline inflation is close to the 2% inflation target in the long term.

-The CNB’s key rate is currently 3.75%.
+The CNB’s key rate is currently 3.5%.
 Real interest rates are positive and are dampening lending activity and hence the creation of money in the economy and, in turn, long-term inflation.
-The Bank Board confirms its determination to continue its tight monetary policy in order to maintain inflation near the 2% target in the long term.
+The Bank Board confirms its determination to continue its monetary policy in order to maintain inflation near the 2% target in the long term.
+At present, this still requires relatively tight monetary policy.

 The Czech National Bank asks analysts at major banks and brokerage firms every month where they think inflation will be in 12 and 36 months’ time.
 The results of the surveys are available in the Financial Markets section of the CNB website.